Surviving the first ever voyage to America

 viking ship

-(A re-created viking longship based on the same design as those found during archaeological excavations)
+(A re-created Viking longship based on the same design as those found during archaeological excavations)

-One claims that Leif found America by accident after getting badly blown off course during a storm when he was trying to travel between Iceland and Greenland, but the other claims that the voyage set out from Greenland and was planned.
+One claim says that Leif found America by accident after getting badly blown off course during a storm when he was trying to travel between Iceland and Greenland, but the other claims that the voyage set out from Greenland and was planned.
 There are no records of how long the voyage took or what happened along the way, but both books talk a great deal about the things they did after they arrived like trading and fighting with the Native American tribes they encountered.

 How could Leif and his men survive the voyage?

-(Stockfish, it may not look nice and is too tough to eat without soaking, but if dried properly can be safe to eat for months)
+(Stockfish, may not look nice and is too tough to eat without soaking, but if dried properly can be safe to eat for months)

-After landing on the island that is now known as Newfoundland, Leif and his crew spent some time sailing around the coast and visiting some smaller surrounding islands before building a settlement to stay in over the winter.
+After landing on the island that is now known as Newfoundland, Leif, and his crew spent some time sailing around the coast and visiting some smaller surrounding islands before building a settlement to stay in over the winter.
 Exploring the countryside revealed a huge amount of wild grapes growing in the area, which led to the name of their settlement being called Vinland, which means wine land in Norse.

 He returned to Greenland the next spring and brought with him a large amount of Timber and Grapes, but for some reason never managed to return.
-The last time he is mentioned in one of the books as being alive was in 1019, but nothing is recorded of his later activities or how he died, and no other Europeans managed to make it to main land America for almost 500 years.
+The last time he is mentioned in one of the books as being alive was in 1019, but nothing is recorded of his later activities or how he died, and no other Europeans managed to make it to mainland America for almost 500 years.